tushortz/PackageControlPackages/README.md

 [ClearConsole](https://packagecontrol.io/packages/ClearConsole) - A hacky way to clear the console in Sublime.

+[ClearCursorsCarets](https://packagecontrol.io/packages/ClearCursorsCarets) - To clear the Sublime Text mouse selections before close any opened panel when hitting the `escape` key

 [Click](https://packagecontrol.io/packages/Click) - Click Modular Router Configuration File Syntax for Sublime Text

 [Click To Partial](https://packagecontrol.io/packages/Click%20To%20Partial) - Sublime Text 3 plugin for clicking a rails partial path and open the file.